collective/Products.EasyNewsletter/docs/source/index.rst

 - Support manual written Newsletters/Mailings

-- Plonish (can use Plone's Collections to collect content)
+- Flexible (can use Plone's Collections to collect content)

 - Variable templates to generate newsletter content